ShantanuMakkar/Terraform_random_password_generation/README.md

 How to Run -

 	1. Run the bash script, it triggers the precheck python script check.py (external tool) to validate the setup and run the terraform commands:
 		•	bash run.sh
 			or
 			./run.sh

+	2. The initial terraform.tfvars contains the below values, this initiates both the random and backup passwords. rotation_id     = "none" swap_id         = "none"

+	3. Change the values by adding a timestamp as below rotation_id     = "2025-10-20T21:15:00+05:30" --> This changes the backup password. swap_id         = "none"

+	or,
+	rotation_id     = "2025-10-20T21:15:00+05:30"
+	swap_id         = "2025-10-20T21:30:00+05:30" --> This swaps the active and backup passwords.

+	or,
+	rotation_id     = "2025-10-20T21:15:00+05:30" --> Same values, python script validation stops the execution.
+	swap_id         = "2025-10-20T21:15:00+05:30" --> Same values, python script validation stops the execution.

-	2. The check.py script reads the terraform.tfvars file to validate the if the two variables for backup rotation and swapping are same or not.
+	4. The check.py script reads the terraform.tfvars file to validate the if the two variables for backup rotation and swapping are same or not.

-	3. If the check.py succeeds, it will run the terraform commands plan & apply as a part of the bash script.
+	5. If the check.py succeeds, it will run the terraform commands plan & apply as a part of the bash script.

-	4. If you want to skip the bonus validation part, directly perform the Terraform commands as below:
+	6. If you want to skip the bonus validation part, directly perform the Terraform commands as below:
 		•	terraform init
 		•	terraform plan
 		•	terraform apply

 Key Features -